-So much happens now “in the cloud” that it’s easy to forget technology systems still depend on hardware.
-You can’t afford system down time waiting for hardware to be fixed.
+So much happens “in the cloud” nowadays that it’s easy to forget technology systems still depend on hardware.
+You can’t afford system downtime while waiting for hardware to be fixed.

 Maintaining a robust service supply chain is complicated and expensive.
-The right hardware asset management vendors help by providing expert knowledge and logistics capabilities that reduce downtime and minimize service events.
+The right hardware asset management partners help by providing expert knowledge and logistics capabilities that reduce downtime and minimize service events.

 To choose the best hardware asset management partner, start by asking candidate companies these six questions.

 Professional service supply chain vendors must staff and retain engineers with deep knowledge and expertise in three main areas: operations, quality, and engineering.
 Strong staffing in these key areas and a collaborative approach to solving problems are keys to success.
 If any area falters, it can damage your brand and customer relationships.